geraltofrivia/mytorch/README.md

     1. in a file, named `./push-techulus-key`, in plaintext at the root dir of this folder.
 You could just `echo 'your-api-key' >> ./push-techulus-ley`.
     2. through arguments to the training loop (_@TODO: Add link :to relevant line_) as a string
 4. Pass flag to loop, to enable notifications
-5. Done :confetti: You'll be notified when your model's done training.
+5. Done :balloon: You'll be notified when your model's done training.

 # Upcomming
 1. :bangbang: Tests